microsoft/code-with-engineering-playbook/0020-day-two/stand-ups/readme.md

 1. What did you work on yesterday?
 2. What are you working on today?
-3. Do you have any impediments/blockers?
+3. Do you have any impediments/blockers? (defer discussion / resolution to "the parking lot", described below)

 After that point, the stand-up is concluded.
 There may be a parking lot discussion after.
 However, participation in the parking lot discussion is optional for all members except those explicitly needed for discussion of the issues raised.